davendramaharaj1/L1DeeptMetv2-GoldenC/README.md

 ## Development
 - Use the evaluate.ipynb notebook as a tutorial to load both the Pytorch and C++ Binding models in a python notebook environment.
 - This tutorial uses a random test data point from the test dataloader to run inference on both the pytorch and c++ model.
-Feel to run the entire dataloader or your own custom dataloader
+Feel free to run the entire dataloader or your own custom dataloader